herrevilkitten/holiday-in-ten-towns/Session_21.md

 	* Sheelah guided the party to :sparkler: GLORY :fireworks: and Easthaven
 		* It's bad people.
 It's bad.
 		* Fires.
 Smoke.
 All kinds of stuff.
-		* Captain A...something was fighting some Duergar.
+		* Captain Arlagath was fighting some Duergar.
 The group helped a little.
 		* The Captain mentioned various things the party could do to help.
 All Gryn heard was "kill da dragon"
 	* KILL DA DRAGON KILL DA DRAGON
 		* RJ javelin'd it